-- (i) A full tax exemption could be available on the capital gains derived from the disposal or redemption of quotas of a Public Fund or FIP, provided certain requirements related with where the quotas are disposed or redeemed, the investment policies of the funds bylaws, and the market presence of its quotas, are met. - (ii) A full tax exemption could be available to non-resident investors in Public Funds or FIPs, in case 80% of the of the fund investment portfolio is composed by assets or securities located or emitted abroad, and other requirements established in the Funds Law are met.
-In this case, dividends distributed by the Public Fund or FIP to a non-resident investor and capital gains arising from the redemption of quotas should not subject to withholding tax.
+- (i) A full tax exemption could be available on the capital gains derived from the disposal or redemption of quotas of a Public Fund or FIP, provided certain requirements related with where the quotas are disposed or redeemed, the investment policies of the funds bylaws, and the market presence of its quotas, are met.
+However, by virtue of the recently enacted Law No. 21,420, as from September 2022 this full tax exemption will be replaced by a 10% sole tax.
+Institutional investors (e.g., banks, insurance companies, etc.) will maintain the full tax exemption benefit. - (ii) A full tax exemption could be available to non-resident investors in Public Funds or FIPs, in case 80% of the of the fund investment portfolio is composed by assets or securities located or emitted abroad, and other requirements established in the Funds Law are met.
+In this case, dividends distributed by the Public Fund or FIP to a non-resident investor and capital gains arising from the redemption of quotas should not be subject to withholding tax.